-You’ll also want to make sure your cat is up to date with all her vaccines in case the show requires you to prove that your cat is healthy and not a threat to other entrants’ health.
+You’ll also want to make sure your cat is up to date with all of their vaccines in case the show requires you to prove that your cat is healthy and not a threat to other entrants’ health.

-A good cat crate will help you transfer your kitty to and from the show, but you’ll want to make sure she’s comfortable in it first.
+A good cat crate will help you transfer your kitty to and from the show, but you’ll want to make sure they’re comfortable in it first.

-One other thing you can do to help your cat prepare for a show is to have visitors pick her up and get her used to being around people she’s not familiar with.
-If your kitty is already okay with this, gradually have your guests feel her tail and try to open her mouth, as this is what judges will do during their examination.
-Exposing her to new situations will help your cat perform at her best during the show.
+One other thing you can do to help your cat prepare for a show is to have visitors pick them up and get them used to being around people they’re not familiar with.
+If your kitty is already okay with this, gradually have your guests feel their tail and try to open their mouth, as this is what judges will do during their examination.
+Exposing them to new situations will help your cat perform at their best during the show.

 Cat shows are split into different categories depending on the age and breed of your cat.
 Kittens can be shown in the kitten class from the age of 4 months until the age of 8 months, then they can compete in the adult class.

 If your special feline is a purebred, you’ll be able to compete in the champion or premier categories.
 The champion class is for cats that are not neutered.
 You’ll need to have a copy of your cat’s specific breed standard guide, and, typically, you’ll need papers showing your cat’s pedigree in order to enter.